Dolmabahce Palace

 The Blue Hall, also known as the Sufera Salon, was used as the sultan's reception hall and features intricate blue and white tile work, elegant chandeliers, and ornate gold decorations.
 It is an excellent example of the opulence and grandeur of the palace.

-Red Room Inside the Dolmabahce Palace
+Red Room Inside Dolmabahce Palace

 Red Room